U.S. Alliance

 Mission Statement

 We aim to educate policymakers, related human and civil rights organizations, and the larger community about pertinent issues that affect our lives as women, non-binary persons and other gender minorities with disabilities.
-Our work addresses ableism along with other relevant intersections of discrimination and prejudice such as racism, sexism, and Heteronormativity etc. In addition to engaging in education and initiating change, the Alliance is a safe, supportive, feminist, and disability justice-oriented space where members can connect with one another, and share experiences and insights.
+Our work addresses ableism along with other relevant intersections of discrimination and prejudice such as racism, sexism, and heteronormativity etc. In addition to engaging in education and initiating change, USGDJA is a safe, supportive, feminist, and disability justice-oriented space where members can connect with one another, and share experiences and insights.

 What We Do